pounard/goat-query/README.md

  - `\Goat\Query\Expression\ComparisonExpression` that expresses any comparison
    with 2 operands and an operator,
  - `\Goat\Query\Expression\IdentifierExpression` that expresses an identifier
-   that explicitely needs escaping, useful only for when instanciating `ColumnExpression` and `TableExpression` instances.
+   that explicitely needs escaping, useful only for when instantiating `ColumnExpression` and `TableExpression` instances.

 All legacy classes have been kept, but are deprecated, and as such will raise